Blank-Cheque/Slurs/README.md

 ## Laconic

-Does not allow for variations in the form of nonlatin characters or amount of letters.
+Allows for neither variations in the form of nonlatin characters nor amount of letters.
 E.g., out of nigger, ṋıꝙʠểr, and niiiiggggeerr, only nigger will be captured.

 # Usage